Why Netflix’s Altered Carbon Season 2 Is Post-“Strong Female Characters”

 Although Mackie’s own character, Kovacs, could easily be a hypermasculine fighting machine, the actor believes the involvement of all the women in Altered Carbon has saved his character from such a pitfall.
 “It helps that there’s a certain compassion that he has, that has been brought to it because there are so many female writers on this show,” Mackie said thoughtfully before he returned to filming.
 “I think they’ve written him with a very clear understanding of the male ego and masculinity.
 So with all of us working together, we’ve met at this medium ground.
 They’ve written him to be sensitive, and I’ve brought the machismo.”

-Considering the fact that Kovacs spends Altered Carbon season 2’s eight episodes continuously chasing, protecting, and listening to his “north star” Quell, as showrunner Schapker describes her, Mackie has a point.
+Considering the fact that Kovacs spends Altered Carbon season two’s eight episodes continuously chasing, protecting, and listening to his “north star” Quell, as showrunner Schapker describes her, Mackie has a point.

 Advertisement